What is a reading room or vaayanashalas?

 There is probably a library or a reading room at walking distances in most parts of Kerala.

-These tiny institutions are places where people stop by randomly.
-Read few news reports, maybe talk about it and then leave for home.
+These tiny institutions are places where people stop by randomly, read a few news reports, maybe talk about it and then leave for home.
 If time allows then these small talks are taken over by intense conversations lubricated by tea and coffee.

-Reading rooms are still flourishing in the age of smart phones.
-It has established a reading culture which is way too strong and old than the current digital age.
+Reading rooms are still flourishing in the age of smartphones.
+It has established a reading culture that is way too strong and old than the current digital age.

 The Kerala Tourism has launched a short ad film in which the camera is set inside a reading room and one can see the beauty and intrinsic aspects of Kerala through two huge windows.

-This short film beautifully portrays that the reading rooms are as important an intrinsic part of Kerala’s culture as are coconut trees and snake boats.
+This short film beautifully portrays that the reading rooms are as important and intrinsic part of Kerala’s culture as are coconut trees and snake boats.